Liquidity Pools

 Definition

 Liquidity Pools are the engine(s) that drive DeFi.
 Liquidity Pools (pools) are used for several things including adding liquidity to them to generate fees, removing liquidity to claim those same fees and swapping one asset for another (WBTC for WETH, for example).
-In addition to liquidity pool data, this section also has our impermanent loss endpoints.
-In total there are 6 endpoints; 3 for liquidity pools and 3 for impermanent loss.
+In addition to liquidity pool data, this section also talks about our impermanent loss endpoints in the Portfolio and Returns section.
+In total there are 7 endpoints; 3 for liquidity pools and 4 for impermanent loss.

 Details